 Raccoons live in tree cavities within a short distance of water.
 Raccoons can also live in rock crevices, hollows in fallen logs, and brush piles.
 Raccoons in urban areas live in abandoned cars, dumpsters, attics, and sheds.

-This article will look at where raccoons live during the day and the differences between where raccoons live in rural areas versus suburban and urban areas.
+This article will examine where raccoons live during the day and the differences between where raccoons live in rural areas versus suburban and urban areas.

 Where Do Raccoons Live In North America?